 The base DN to use when performing LDAP netgroup queries.
-Typically this is of the form ou=netgroup,dc=example,dc=com for the domain example.com.
+Typically this is of the form ou=netgroup,dc=my-domain,dc=com for the domain my-domain.com.
 Multiple NETGROUP_BASE lines may be specified, in which case they are queried in the order specified.